jimmysmits/CloudNotes/Preparation-Exam.md

 It is safe to run this command automatically, for example as a post-save check in a text editor or as a test step for a re-usable module in a CI system.

-🗒️: Validation requires an initialized working directory with any referenced plugins and modules installed.
+> **Note** Validation requires an initialized working directory with any referenced plugins and modules installed.

 Link: <https://www.terraform.io/docs/commands/validate.html>